 I had noticed that people frequently asked me for career advice.
-So I got in touch with some of them and asked them if they wanted to work together.
+So I got in touch with some of them and asked them if they wanted to work with me.

 Two out of five said yes.
-I was finally in business!
+I had a business!